Ikit24/Frozenpea/README.md

 # Frozendpea

-A productivity app which locks the user out for after a set of minutes to prevent RSI related problems and support health.
+A productivity app which locks the user out from the machine after a set of minutes to prevent RSI related problems and support healthier work.

 ## Prerequisites